Axos Bank is an online bank, but unlike many of its competitors, it’s a full-service bank.

 - Checking accounts come with no maintenance, overdraft, or non-sufficient funds fees.

-- The UFB Direct High Yield Savings Account is currently paying a great rate (with $10,000 balance)
+- The UFB Direct High Yield Savings Account is currently paying a great rate (with a $10,000 balance)

 - You can earn up to $2,000 per month in cashback with the Axos Bank Cash Back Checking Account for signature debit card purchases.